Kitchen Cabinets – What are my options?

 Gloss acrylic is a newer, cutting edge kitchen cabinet material that is rapidly gaining in popularity due to it’s durable, moisture resistant finish.
 A bold, simple and stunning kitchen cabinet that has the versatility of offering textured, satin or gloss finishes.
 Hardwearing and easy to clean, it is an international standard of finish.

-Pros: Stylish gloss finish, available in a range of colours, very durable, compatible with Jag’s AQUA-SEAL™edge, water resistant, chip resistant, better value than alternatives, extended 15 year warranty from Jag.
+Pros: Stylish gloss finish, available in a range of colours, very durable, compatible with Jag’s AQUA-SEAL™edge, water resistant, chip resistant, better value than alternatives, 10 year warranty.

 Cons: No option for raised profile doors, less colour choice than melamine, approx 20% more $$ than melamine